ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.03.23.md

 We should have a known issues page for accelerator beam stuff being down like the MCR news that the scientists can use for update
 - Should be something we can all edit
-- why dont we use hte shared inbox? because people who want to know might not be scientists so we cant just email all of the scientists.
+- why don't we use the shared inbox? because people who want to know might not be scientists so we cant just email all of the scientists.
 - we should put this alongside where our shared phone number is listed and put it on that page as it might stop people from calling
 - we need a discussion with the internal web admins in the computing group? to discuss this